w3c/miniapp-addressing/docs/explainer.md

 # MiniApp URI Scheme explainer

-> Note: This document serves as a supplementary explanation of the [MiniApp URI Scheme](https://w3c.github.io/miniapp/specs/uri/) spec.
-If there is any inconsistency with the spec, you should consider the spec to be authoritative.
+> Note: This document serves as a supplementary explanation of the [MiniApp Addressing](https://w3c.github.io/miniapp-addressing/) draft note.
+If there is any inconsistency with the note, you should consider the note to be authoritative.

 ## Authors